RoMcGill/grand-park-tutors/README.md

 -----
 ## Features still to be added.
-1. I would like the form data to be automaticly uploaded onto the live site
+1. I would like the form data to be automatically uploaded onto the live site

-*when a user submits their favourite song and the meaning or story behind it i want that data to be uploaded to the site instantly or after an aproval phase.*
+*When a user submits their favourite song and the meaning or story behind it I want that data to be uploaded to the site instantly or after an approval phase.*

-- this would require more knowledge of java script and backend frameworks.
+- This would require more knowledge of java script and backend frameworks.
-I have looked into this and and have found someone using ggogle apps script to populate a google sheet from form data entere you can view this here. (https://support.google.com/docs/thread/48344518/solved-auto-update-auto-populate-the-form-with-realtime-data-from-sheet-after-response-is-submitted?hl=en).
+I have looked into this and have found someone using google apps script to populate a google sheet from form data enteries you can view this here. (https://support.google.com/docs/thread/48344518/solved-auto-update-auto-populate-the-form-with-realtime-data-from-sheet-after-response-is-submitted?hl=en).
-- I think another way to achieve this could be to create a fourm page and have the action of post and the url linked to a new forum submission so when a user enters data into the form it will get sent to the new submissions area on the forum page. this may not be the best way to implement such a feature but might be my only option without knowlede of java script or any backend frameworks or API's.
+- I think another way to achieve this could be to create a forum page and have the action of post and the URL linked to a new forum submission so when a user enters data into the form it will get sent to the new submissions area on the forum page.
+This may not be the best way to implement such a feature but might be my only option without knowledge of java script or any backend frameworks or API's.

 2. I would like to have a hamburger menu on my nav bar for when viewing on mobile devices.
-*On some devices the links can be cluttered and lack breathing room which i think negatively impacts the asthetic of the nav bar*. this is possible to do with javascript and a media query and i intend to add this feature soon. i have started my research on youtube to grasp the basic concept one video i found helpful was https://www.youtube.com/watch?v=dIyVTjJAkLw&t=200s
+*On some devices the links can be cluttered and lack breathing room which I think negatively impacts the asthetic of the nav bar*.
+This is possible to do with javascript and a media query and I intend to add this feature soon.
+I have started my research on youtube to grasp the basic concept one video I found helpful was https://www.youtube.com/watch?v=dIyVTjJAkLw&t=200s

-3. I would like to add the option to create an account and store users information and allow them to post/upload directly onto the site. to achieve this i would need more backend knowledge from what i have seen in this video https://www.youtube.com/watch?v=gCo6JqGMi30 it seems like PHP and MYSQLi databases must be used also.
+3. I would like to add the option to create an account and store users information and allow them to post/upload directly onto the site.
+To achieve this I would need more backend knowledge from what I have seen in this video https://www.youtube.com/watch?v=gCo6JqGMi30 it seems like PHP and MYSQLi databases must be used also.

-4. I would like to add a content block that bolcks mature content, in the case of explicit language or mature content. java script is required for this so i intend to add it at a late date. my research as brought me here https://vpsfix.com/1806/adult-content-warning-javascript-image-hosting-sites/ this details the process to add a adult content warning to the page as you enter.
+4. I would like to add a content block that bolcks mature content, in the case of explicit language or mature content.
+Java Script is required for this so I intend to add it at a later date.
+My research has brought me here https://vpsfix.com/1806/adult-content-warning-javascript-image-hosting-sites/ This details the process to add an adult content warning to the page as you enter.
 I want only relevent content to be blocked with a small checkbox above that the user must click to gain access to the content, all other content would still be visible if the checkbox was left unchecked.

 ------
 ## Testing

- the site is written with only HTML and CSS my testing will be focused on accesability,functionality and the visual asthetic.
+ The site is written with only HTML and CSS my testing will be focused on accessibility,functionality and the visual asthetic.
  1. #### Accesability
- to test the accesability of my site i carried out some manuel testing using google dev tools, amiresponsive and diffrent devices and screen sizes. one thing i was looking out for was if my media querys were performing as expected. to achieve this i used dev tools to resize each page of the site in each test the media querys functions how i expected without fault.
+ To test the accessibility of my site I carried out some manual testing using google dev tools, amiresponsive and different devices and screen sizes.
+One thing I was looking for was if my media queries were performing as expected.
+To achieve this I used dev tools to resize each page of the site in each test the media queries functions how I expected without fault.
  2. #### Functionality
- - to test the functionality of the site i used a combination of manuel testing and markup validators. using the W3C markup validator the site had no errors or warnings to show.
+ - To test the functionality of the site I used a combination of manual testing and markup validators.
+Using the W3C markup validator the site had no errors or warnings to show.
  ![markup validator](./assets/images/html-check.png)
- I generated a lighthouse report on dev tools and recieved 100 on accessibility, Best practice and SEO and 78 on Performance. this issue was soon fixed by resizing my images and using tinypng.com to compress each png file to make it a smaller file size for faster load times, i also recived some advice on stack overflow to preload my hero image. using these three methods i got the performance score up to 100. due to a function google has in active development i am no longer reciving 100 in best practice, the score is now at 93.
+ I generated a lighthouse report on dev tools and recieved 100 on accessibility, best practice and SEO and 78 on performance.
+This issue was soon fixed by resizing my images and using tinypng.com to compress each png file to make it a smaller file size for faster load times, I also received some advice on stack overflow to preload my hero image.
+Using these three methods I got the performance score up to 100. due to a function google has in active development I am no longer receiving 100 in best practice, the score is now at 93.
  ![lighthouse score](./assets/images/lighthouse-score.png)
  ![permission error](./assets/images/github-permissions-error.png)
  ![stack overflow response](./assets/images/stack-overflow-response.png)
- I am confident once google fixes this bug my site will achieve 100 in every catagory.
+ I am confident once google fixes this bug my site will achieve 100 in every category.
  I used the The W3C CSS Validation Service to test my CSS code, The result came back with no errors.
  ![css validator](./assets/images/css-validator.png)
- - manual Testing.
+ - Manual Testing.
- tho test the site manually i ensured that all links opend the correct page and in and all pages in the nav bar lead to the correct destination. i have also made many submissions into the form to make sure that everything is functioning as it should, throughout the process of coding the website i was continuously testing every feature added and never left a feature that didnt work in the project until it was fully functional.
+ To test the site manually I ensured that all links opened to the correct page and all of the pages in the nav bar lead to the correct destination.
+I have also made many submissions into the form to make sure that everything is functioning as it should, throughout the process of coding the website I was continuously testing every feature added and never left a feature that didnt work in the project until it was fully functional.
 3. #### Visual asthetic
- - i manually chacked the colors on my site using colors.co, I did this because I felt that the contrast generators were not grate at recognising where the colours are on the page and trying to contrast two colours that are not relevant to eachother.
-Using colors.co the cotrast between the text and background recieved a score of 11.63 and 4 out of 5 stars.
+ - I manually checked the colours on my site using colors.co, I did this because I felt that the contrast validators were not great at recognising where the colours are on the page.
+They try to contrast two colours that are not relevant to eachother.
+Using colors.co the contrast between the text and background received a score of 11.63 and 4 out of 5 stars.
  ![contrast check](./assets/images/contrast-check.png)
 ----
  ## Bugs/Fixes

- 1. on my landing page for desktop use i wanted to layout my "genre charachters" with text underneath them untill the screen size reached a width of 800px. as this was early on in the project i did not know weather to use Flex, Grid, or floats.
+ 1. On my landing page for desktop use I wanted to layout my "genre characters" with text underneath them until the screen size reached a width of 800px.
+As this was early on in the project I did not know whether to use Flex, Grid, or Floats.
  - Fix
- after getting some advice from my mentor the fix was to use display-grid and divide the the container by fractions, this aloowed me to have 4 columns and 2 rows when the screen size was more than 800px. i then added a media query with the max width of 800px and devided the container to have 4 rows and 2 columns.
+ After getting some advice from my mentor the fix was to use display-grid and divide the the container by fractions, this allowed me to have 4 columns and 2 rows when the screen size was more than 800px.
+I then added a media query with the max width of 800px and divided the container to have 4 rows and 2 columns.
 This gave me my desired outcome.

 css
 ```r